We are happy to give you here more information about traveling with a camper in Peru!

 With a few basic travel rules, it is not at all dangerous to travel in Peru.
 These include not going to certain places in the middle of the night, being careful with your personal belongings in crowds and not showing signs of wealth.
 Peruvians are very welcoming to travellers who introduce themselves and are respectful of their customs.

 There is no national legislation that regulates camping.
-So in theory you can stay overnight anywhere.
+So you can stay overnight anywhere.
 Again, communication is most important (with the owner of the neighbouring field, with the villagers, etc.).

 Avoid the beaches of the north coast between Lima and Chiclayo and prefer private mini-campsites in the villages.